tortejumpy/tortejumpy/README.md

 ## 😎 **About Me: The Tech Explorer!** 😎

 <p>
-  Fueled by a passion for innovation and an unhealthy amount of caffeine ☕, I navigate the exciting worlds of **Data Science**, **AI/ML Engineering**, and **Full Stack Development**.
+  Fueled by a passion for innovation and an unhealthy amount of caffeine ☕, I navigate the exciting worlds of Data Science, AI/ML Engineering, and Full Stack Development.
 I thrive on turning complex problems into elegant, colorful solutions!
 </p>

 ---